TrueshotBarrage/led-tetris/README.md

   * Implemented pretty much every real function that tetris should have.
 Yesterday's work was mostly getting the framework down to implement these things easily.
     * This included rotate, place, place fast, game over, restart...
     * Pretty much all the transitions you see in the most recent FSM diagram
-  * Planning some more modifications (like adding T-spin maybe)
+  * Planning some more modifications (like adding wall kicks maybe)
 * December 26th, 2019
   * Bare-bones structure in place.
   * FSM finalized with the transitions, as well as some hardcoded conditions/inputs